azaleacolburn/rhododendron/README.md

 This probably won't be a true C compiler, it will have features C doesn't have, such as
 - Built-in Tuple Packing and Unpacking

+As well as not every feature C has.

+The big question is whether or not I'll write a linker(yes).